leeth7830/DataHub/README.md

 # DataHub

 A webs server that is capable of storing publicly available data into a database and returning the resources to authorized users through REST API and a website.
 Data will be inserted manually or through API requests.
+The server will be running a virtual private server and the domain name will be decided in the future.

 ## Functionalities